-I’ve talked about camellia oil skin benefits before, you can find the whole post here.
-Camellia is the perfect oil for this time of the year.
+I’ve talked about camellia oil skin benefits before, you see camellia oil benefits here.
+Camellia oil for face is the perfect oil for this time of the year (meaning winter and autumn).

 Camellia seed oil is on the heavier side, which means that it’s recommended for dry skin.
 It’s a good source of fatty acids which help to soothe and nourish the skin.
 Camellia oil contains a very high percentage of oleic acid (up to 80%), and that means it